 Software sales can seem like a dream job to many.
 High compensation, lots of flexibility, and the fact that "software is eating the world."
 But it's not all roses.
-Software sales, like any sales job, can be extremely hard at times.
+Tech sales, like any sales job, can be extremely hard at times.

 Software sales might be hard if your product has no traction, your quota is unattainable, or your customers and industry are frightened by technological advancement.
-Most of the time though, you won’t have these three things working against you, and your software sales job will be about as difficult as that of any other B2B sales representative.
+Most of the time though, you won’t have these three things working against you, and your tech sales job will be about as difficult as that of any other B2B sales representative.
 If it’s hard really depends on your target market and product.

 The Benefits of Working in Software Sales